Power Cuts And Transport Chaos As Storm Eowyn Hits Ireland And UK - UrduPoint

 "It is so important that people follow... advice not to travel because if people stay at home and don't travel then it means they don't invite that risk to themselves," Scotland's deputy first minister Kate Forbes told BBC radio.

-Scotland followed Ireland and Northern Ireland in closing schools and cancelling trains, flights and ferries.
+Scotland, Ireland and Northern Ireland closed schools and cancelled trains, flights and ferries.

 After winds eased, Dublin Airport -- which had earlier announced that airlines had cancelled more than 120 scheduled departures and 110 arrivals -- said its first flight took off at around 0930 GMT.